hummingbirddd/odin_landingpage/README.md

 # odin_landingpage

 This is my landing page project.
-July 2025.
+July-August 2025.

+All images on the landing page project were created by me.